-- 3. Students of the Institute shall elect representatives of their number to serve on the committee prior to the first committee meeting of each year.
-The committee shall be chaired by one of the student members, to be elected by the committee at - 4. the first meeting of the year.
-If the student chair becomes unavailable (for instance, if they have completed or left the programme and a new chair has not yet been elected), the DGS will serve as interim chair only until such a time as a new chair can be elected.
+- 3. Students of the Institute shall elect representatives of their number to serve on the committee - prior to the first committee meeting of each year.
+The committee shall be chaired by one of the student members, to be elected by the committee at 4. the first meeting of the year.
+If the student chair becomes unavailable (for instance, if they have completed or left the programme and a new chair has not yet been elected), the DGS will serve - 5. - completed or left the programme and a new chair has not yet been elected), the DGS will serve as interim chair only until such a time as a new chair can be elected.
 The secretary to the committee will be the OII Graduate Studies Assistant.
-The secretary will take - 5. the notes from the meetings, and liaise with the chair to create the minutes of the meeting. - 6.
+The secretary will take the notes from the meetings, and liaise with the chair to create the minutes of the meeting.
 The committee will normally meet at least three times a year, with meetings usually held once each term.
-The committee shall have leave to allow the chair to take action as appropriate between meetings.
+The committee shall have leave to allow the chair to take action as appropriate 6. between meetings.